 The primary function of technical indicators is to determine the momentum of the price change.
-Mere observation of chart may not give a trader the indication of momentum, but application and the use of technical indicators can all answer the questions on momentum.
+Mere observation of charts may not give a trader the indication of momentum, but the application and the use of technical indicators can all answer the questions on momentum.

 2. Why technical indicators?